jsenv/core/readme.md

 # Presentation

 `@jsenv/core` is a test runner.
+It focuses on executing many JavaSripts files in parallel and report how it goes.

 ![test execution terminal screenshot](./docs/testing/main-example-terminal-screenshot.png)

-It focuses on executing many JavaSripts files in parallel and report how it goes.

 It's main strength are:

-- Rely on standard JavaScript
 - Can execute file in browsers (chromium, firefox, webkit)
 - Can execute file in Node.js
+- Easy to debug single test file
 - Can be configured to run jsx, typescript and more
 - Can generate coverage from all file executions
 - Rely on top level await to test asynchronous code